-SUVs attract the most demand among Indian mass-market buyers thanks to their high ground clearances, ease of ingress/egress, and greater perception of safety.
-Compact SUVs particularly hit a sweet spot, as their sub-4m proportions additionally enable easier maneuverability and attract lower taxation, thereby being easier on the pocket.
+SUVs attract Indian mass-market buyers thanks to their high ground clearances, ease of ingress/egress and greater perception of safety.
+Compact SUVs particularly hit a sweet spot: their sub-4m proportions enable easier manoeuvrability, and their lower taxation rates are easier on the pocket.
 With that in mind, let’s take a look at the 10 cheapest SUVs you can currently buy in India, ranked in descending order of their base ex-showroom prices.

 Starting price: Rs 7.37 lakh

-The XUV 3XO is the cheapest Mahindra car in India at the moment, and among the more enthusiastic options on this list.
-It’s offered with two 1.2-litre turbo-petrol engines outputting 111hp and 131hp, as well as a 117hp 1.5-litre diesel mill.
-A 6-speed manual is standard across all three engines, with the petrol ones additionally offering a 6-speed torque converter automatic and the diesel a 6-speed AMT.
+The XUV 3XO is currently the most affordable Mahindra model in India and among the more enthusiastic options on this list.
+It’s offered with two 1.2-litre turbo-petrol engines putting out 111hp and 131hp, as well as a 117hp 1.5-litre diesel mill.
+A 6-speed manual is standard across all three engines, with the petrol ones additionally offering a 6-speed torque-converter automatic and the diesel a 6-speed AMT.

 Starting price: Rs 7.32 lakh

 Tata is the only carmaker with two models on this list, and the Nexon is the first of them.
-Initially launched in September 2017, the Nexon is also the oldest SUV here, but continues to accrue very strong sales numbers.
-The Nexon gets 120hp 1.2-litre turbo-petrol, 100hp 1.2-litre turbo CNG, and 115hp 1.5-litre diesel engine options, along with manual and automatic transmissions.
+Initially launched in September 2017, the Nexon is also the oldest SUV here but continues to accrue very strong sales numbers.
+The Nexon is available with 120hp 1.2-litre turbo-petrol, 100hp 1.2-litre turbo CNG and 115hp 1.5-litre diesel engine options, along with manual and automatic transmissions.

 Starting price: Rs 7.30 lakh

-The Kia Sonet narrowly edges ahead of the Nexon to clinch seventh place.
-Kia offers the Sonet with three engine options: an 83hp 1.2-litre naturally aspirated petrol, a 120hp 1.0-litre turbo-petrol, and a 116hp 1.5-litre diesel.
+The Kia Sonet narrowly edges ahead of the Nexon to clinch eighth place.
+Kia offers the Sonet with three engine options: an 83hp 1.2-litre naturally aspirated petrol, a 120hp 1.0-litre turbo-petrol and a 116hp 1.5-litre diesel.
 Gearbox options comprise a 5-speed manual for the NA petrol, a 6-speed iMT and 7-speed DCT for the turbo-petrol, and a 6-speed manual and 6-speed automatic for the diesel engine.

 Starting price: Rs 7.25 lakh